Recovering Multiple Fractional Orders in Time-Fractional Diffusion in an Unknown Medium: Numerical experiments and discussions

 Note that for this example, the data $g(t)$ admits a closed form

 By Proposition \ref{prop:asymptotic-u0}, the asymptotic of $g(t)$ as $t\to 0^+$ is given by

 Since the feasibility of the formulation \eqref{eqn:lsq} resides on the accuracy of the fractional polynomial approximation, denoted by $f_p(\mathbf{c},\boldsymbol\alpha)$ below, we investigate the accuracy of the approximation.
-We evaluate the function $E_{\alpha,1}(-\lambda t^\alpha)$ over a small time interval $[0,T_0]$ by an algorithm from \cite{SeyboldHilfer:2008}, and the multinomial Mittag-Leffler function by summing the power series over $k$ (truncated at $k=100$), since the series converges rapidly for a small argument (to the best of our knowledge, there is no algorithm available for evaluating the multinomial Mittag-Leffler functions in the literature).
+We evaluate the function $E_{\alpha,1}(-\lambda t^\alpha)$ over a small time interval $[0,T_0]$ by an algorithm from \cite{SeyboldHilfer:2008}, and the multinomial Mittag-Leffler function by summing the power series over $k$ (truncated at $k=100$), since the series converges rapidly for a small argument (we are not aware of any algorithm for evaluating the multinomial Mittag-Leffler functions).
 The numerical results are shown in Figs. \ref{fig:mlf} and \ref{fig:mml}, for the single- and two-term, respectively.
 Note that the function $f_p$ can approximate the target function $g(t)$ over a suitable interval $[0,T_0]$ accurately, but the size $T_0$ depends strongly on the order $\alpha$.
 In particular, as the order $\alpha$ tends to zero, the size $T_0$ should shrink to zero so as to maintain the desired accuracy.
 Thus, the least-squares approach \eqref{eqn:lsq} based on the model $f_p$ should only make use of data within $[0,T_0]$ with a tiny $T_0$, in order to handle a broad range of $\alpha$.
 This observation remains largely valid in the two-term cases, i.e., the $T_0$ should be chosen small when both orders are small, cf. Fig. \ref{fig:mml}.

 These empirical observations naturally motivate the question whether there is actually a better model than fractional polynomials for the numerical recovery.
 In the simple setting, the answer is affirmative.
 One promising model is the lowest-order rational approximation $f_r$ given by